ansible-collections/netapp.storagegrid/.ansible/collections/ansible_collections/netapp/storagegrid/README.md

   - na_sg_grid_info - Fix issue where the module incorrectly reported tasks as changed.
   - na_sg_org_info - Fix issue where the module incorrectly reported tasks as changed.
   - na_sg_grid_alert_receiver - correct example section in the module for better understanding.
+  - na_sg_grid_autosupport - fix issue with setting up `destinations` option in the module.
+  - na_sg_grid_autosupport - add support to handle error response from the API.

 ## 21.15.0